National Ambient Air Quality Standards (NAAQS)

 Limitations

 Where Are Monitors Located?: The location of these regulatory air monitors is critical.
 However, the VA DEQ has never operated such monitors in Southeast Newport News or Lambert's Point.
 The VA DEQ currently measures PM10 at just two locations in Hampton Roads: one monitor at NASA Langley Research Center in Hampton and one monitor at the NOAA Storage Facility in Norfolk.
 Both monitors are too far away from the coal export terminals to routinely record evidence of airborne coal dust.
-In 2015, the Southeast CARE Coalition collected 1000 signatures and petitioned the VA DEQ to install regulatory air monitors in Southeast Newport News.
-However, the VA DEQ did not act.
+In 2015, the Southeast CARE Coalition collected 1000 signatures and petitioned the VA DEQ to install regulatory air monitors in Southeast Newport News, but the VA DEQ ignored the petition.

 3. Makar et al., Estimating the Causal Effect of Low Levels of Fine Particulate Matter on Hospitalization, Epidemiology, 28, 5, 627–634, 2017.